Who comes on our holidays?

 So I can take my bike on the plane or train?

-Generally you can travel with a bicycle on most airlines, although nowadays most carriers (including all the ‘low-cost’ operators such as Ryanair, easyJet, bmibaby, flybe etc) charge for ‘oversized baggage’ such as cycles.
-The cost varies from airline to airline but is usually £20-30 per flight.
+Generally you can travel with a bicycle on most airlines, although nowadays most carriers (including all the ‘low-cost’ operators such as Ryanair, EasyJet, etc.) charge for ‘oversized baggage’ such as cycles.
+The cost varies from airline to airline but is usually around £45-65 per (short-haul) flight.

 You are also usually required to ‘book’ your bike on to the flight, if you just turn up at the airport without having done so the airline may refuse to carry it.
 You will also need to ‘pack’ your cycle before you check-in.
 You should expect to have to remove the pedals, turn the handlebars to one side and place the cycle in a bag or box.
-We can provide suitable plastic bike bags if required.
 Additional information on flying with your cycle can be found in our General Information booklet that is sent with your holiday booking confirmation.